 These days there is such a wide variety of different beginner surfboards on the market.
 Making the right decision on buying your first board can be difficult.
 What’s important to know is that there are two main elements when it comes to beginner surfboards.
 Both will play a part in your decision on buying a beginner surfboard most suited to you.

 Firstly, the surfboard construction or what material the board is made from is arguably the most important factor to consider when buying your first board.
-We recommend all beginner surfers start their surfing on a Soft Top Surfboard, Soft top surfboards make for best beginner surfboards, the reasons for which are explained below.
+We recommend all beginner surfers start their surfing on a soft top surfboard, as they make for best beginner surfboards.
+The reasons for which are explained below.

 Secondly the surfboard shape, or how long, wide and thick the board is will also be an important factor in your decision making.